kubauth/kubauth-doc/docs/40-applications-integration/110-argocd.md

   --dry-run=client -o yaml | kubectl apply -f -
 ```

-> Don't care about warning message.
+> You can ignore any warning messages.

-This assuming `./ca.crt` contains the CA of the Kubauth issuer
+This assumes `./ca.crt` contains the CA of the Kubauth issuer:

 ``` { .bash .copy }
 cat ca.crt